mongodb-developer/getting-started-bun-mongodb/README.md

-# Getting Started with Bun and Mongodb
+# Getting Started with Bun and MongoDB
 To install dependencies:

 ```bash